Ryanhustler420/Network_Hacking-/README.md

 Email and financial accounts are harder to evaluate because much of their value depends upon the contents of the accounts and the identity of their rightful owner, which makes this a pretty good place to transition into the non-financial value of hacked accounts.
 Email accounts are often the hub through which every other account is controlled.
 When you forget a password, you reset it through your email account.
 My passwords are often so unique and so good that I have no option but to reset them through my email because I’ll never remember them otherwise.

 A hacked email account is also a danger to every single one of your contacts.
 The same logic can be applied to your various social media accounts.
 These people you connect with trust you.
 If a malicious link comes in a phishing email from a known email account, your contacts or friends or connections will probably open it, and that is on you.
 You’ll have to live with the fact that your lazy security practices sunk someone else’s ship and I hope you lose sleep over it!
 Just kidding, I hope you practice strong security and never run into these problems.

+## Top 10 Internet Safety Rules & What Not to Do Online

+1. Keep Personal Information Professional and Limited Potential employers or customers don't need to know your personal relationship status or your home address.
+They do need to know about your expertise and professional background, and how to get in touch with you.
+You wouldn't hand purely personal information out to strangers individually—don't hand it out to millions of people online.

+2. Keep Your Privacy Settings On
+Marketers love to know all about you, and so do hackers.
+Both can learn a lot from your browsing and social media usage.
+But you can take charge of your information.
+As noted by Lifehacker, both web browsers and mobile operating systems have settings available to protect your privacy online.
+Major websites like Facebook also have privacy-enhancing settings available.
+These settings are sometimes (deliberately) hard to find because companies want your personal information for its marketing value.
+Make sure you have enabled these privacy safeguards, and keep them enabled.

+3. Practice Safe Browsing
+You wouldn't choose to walk through a dangerous neighborhood—don't visit dangerous neighborhoods online.
+Cybercriminals use lurid content as bait.
+They know people are sometimes tempted by dubious content and may let their guard down when searching for it.
+The Internet's demimonde is filled with hard-to-see pitfalls, where one careless click could expose personal data or infect your device with malware.
+By resisting the urge, you don't even give the hackers a chance.

+4. Make Sure Your Internet Connection is Secure
+When you go online in a public place, for example by using a public Wi-Fi connection, PCMag notes you have no direct control over its security.
+Corporate cybersecurity experts worry about "endpoints"—the places where a private network connects to the outside world.
+Your vulnerable endpoint is your local Internet connection.
+Make sure your device is secure, and when in doubt, wait for a better time (i.e., until you're able to connect to a secure Wi-Fi network) before providing information such as your bank account number.

+5. Be Careful What You Download
+A top goal of cybercriminals is to trick you into downloading malware—programs or apps that carry malware or try to steal information.
+This malware can be disguised as an app: anything from a popular game to something that checks traffic or the weather.
+As PCWorld advises, don't download apps that look suspicious or come from a site you don't trust.

+6. Choose Strong Passwords
+Passwords are one of the biggest weak spots in the whole Internet security structure, but there's currently no way around them.
+And the problem with passwords is that people tend to choose easy ones to remember (such as "password" and "123456"), which are also easy for cyber thieves to guess.
+Select strong passwords that are harder for cybercriminals to demystify.
+Password manager software can help you to manage multiple passwords so that you don't forget them.
+A strong password is one that is unique and complex—at least 15 characters long, mixing letters, numbers and special characters.

+7. Make Online Purchases From Secure Sites
+Any time you make a purchase online, you need to provide credit card or bank account information—just what cybercriminals are most eager to get their hands on.
+Only supply this information to sites that provide secure, encrypted connections.
+As Boston University notes, you can identify secure sites by looking for an address that starts with https: (the S stands for secure) rather than simply http: They may also be marked by a padlock icon next to the address bar.

+8. Be Careful What You Post
+The Internet does not have a delete key, as that young candidate in New Hampshire found out.
+Any comment or image you post online may stay online forever because removing the original (say, from Twitter) does not remove any copies that other people made.
+There is no way for you to "take back" a remark you wish you hadn't made, or get rid of that embarrassing selfie you took at a party.
+Don't put anything online that you wouldn't want your mom or a prospective employer to see.

+9. Be Careful Who You Meet Online
+People you meet online are not always who they claim to be.
+Indeed, they may not even be real.
+As InfoWorld reports, fake social media profiles are a popular way for hackers to cozy up to unwary Web users and pick their cyber pockets.
+Be as cautious and sensible in your online social life as you are in your in-person social life.

+10. Keep Your Antivirus Program Up To Date
+Internet security software cannot protect against every threat, but it will detect and remove most malware—though you should make sure it's to date.
+Be sure to stay current with your operating system's updates and updates to applications you use.
+They provide a vital layer of security.

+Keep these 10 basic Internet safety rules in mind and you'll avoid many of the nasty surprises that lurk online for the careless.